Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 - before/on/after creation/modification date/time of any resource
 - has media (for item)
+- media type
 - visibility public/private

 Installation
 ------------

-Uncompress files and rename module folder "AdvancedSearchPlus".
+Uncompress files and rename module folder `AdvancedSearchPlus`.

 Then install it like any other Omeka module and follow the config instructions.